 The setup: Boston.
 The cops and criminals are infiltrating each other:

-• Frank Costello (played by Jack Nicholson) is the main bad guy, an absolutely cold-blood killer and all-around psycho.
+• Frank Costello (played by Jack Nicholson) is the main bad guy, an absolutely cold-blooded killer and all-around psycho.
 To go undercover in his gang, the cops use…

 • William Costigan (Leonardo DiCaprio).